 For most buyers comparing HDFC Life plans, the decision comes down to Click 2 Protect Supreme Plus (launched January 2026) versus Click 2 Protect Supreme.
 They share the same core structure: three plan options (Life, Life Plus, Life Goal), increasing cover option (up to 200% of base sum assured), and the same 15% women’s discount on base premiums.

 Supreme Plus added four things that Supreme doesn’t have.
-First, a Waiver of Premium specifically on the accidental death of the policyholder’s husband (relevant for female policyholders).
+First, a waiver of premium specifically on the accidental death of the policyholder’s husband (relevant for female policyholders).
 Second, a Child Education Income Benefit: 10% of the base sum assured, capped at ₹10 lakh, paid annually until the child turns 25.
 Third, wellness benefits: tele-consultations, dieticians, mental health counselling, preventive health checkups, and cancer screening vouchers.
 Fourth, a premium break provision that female policyholders can trigger after just two policy years in case of pregnancy or the death of a spouse (the standard premium break, available to all policyholders on both plans, requires five completed policy years).

 The three options (both plans)